Brisbane Lions drafting and trading history: Expansion club signings

-Before the Geelong and North Melbourne Football Clubs' entries into the AFL Women's, the new clubs were allowed to sign a total of four players from each club in the league, and more with permission from a player's club.
+Before the Geelong and North Melbourne Football Clubs' entries into the AFL Women's, the new clubs were allowed to sign a maximum of four players collectively from each club in the league, and more with permission from a player's club.

 Registered inactive player

 Prior to the season, clubs were permitted to list any inactive players, retaining them while also replacing them with active players for 2019.